 Washington University Interfaith Alliance is a student-run organization that promotes interfaith cooperation and dialogue through engaging students in programming, service, and advocacy.
 Some of our members belong to specific faith traditions and others are simply interested in interfaith work.
 Connect with us through our Facebook page.

 Rev. Max Hill

 6800 Washington Avenue

 University City, MO 63130

 UKirk – St. Louis is a Presbyterian Church (USA) campus ministry that strives to embody God’s love and grace in Jesus Christ.
-Supported by the Presbytery of Giddings – Lovejoy, we’re a faith community where students worship and follow Christ by serving others, explore and learn about faith, and encounter God’s love.
-To find out more about when and where we gather, check out our website or Facebook page.
+UKirk (short for “university church”) is a faith community where students worship and follow Christ by serving others, explore and learn about faith, and encounter God’s love.
+To learn more about Sunday evening dinner & worship gatherings, as well as on-campus small group, service and fellowship opportunities, check out our website or Facebook page.

 Interfaith Campus Ministries Association